 This cohesive effort directly translates into improved sales performance, because your reps are better prepared, equipped with the right content, and communicating a consistent message.
 This also leads to higher customer satisfaction, and ultimately, business growth.

-Example: Implementing a Sales enablement Platform
+Example: Implementing a Sales Enablement Platform

 Typically one of the first initiatives in your enablement program is the implementation of a sales enablement platform.
 During these implementations, the entire enablement team works together and it is important to have clearly defined roles.